Ethical-Ralph/NGRCOVID19API/README.md

         }
     }

-## Get latest totals for all state
+## Get latest totals for all states

 ### Request